Top Cryptocurrency Trends for 2022-2025

 You may also like:

-And it’s estimated that there are around 100 million crypto users worldwide.
+And it’s estimated that there are over 300 million crypto users worldwide.

 And those that are likely to continue through 2025 and beyond.